Policy & Committee

 2. Authority

 The Art Collection Advisory Committee will review proposed accession and disposition of works of art to make recommendations to the Director of CAM.
 The Director of CAM shall have final authority on all matters relating to acquisitions and collections management.
 The Art Collection Advisory Committee must review and approve all works to be deaccessioned.
 Authority for deaccessioning and disposal of works of art from the USF Art Collection will follow the procedure outlined under deaccessioning (D) in this document.
 Objects to be deaccessioned held in the USF Foundation Collection must be approved by the Executive Director of the Foundation.
 Objects to be deaccessioned held as State property will be sold or traded as outlined by Florida Statute Section 240.52 (page 7) (Florida Statue 1006.58 effective 01/07/03).
 The President of the University must approve deaccession of artworks valued over $10,000.00.
-The Director will forward the minutes and recommendations of the Art Advisory Collection Committee together with his/her decision to the Dean of the College of The Arts.
+The Director will forward the minutes and recommendations of the Art Advisory Collection Committee together with his/her decision to the Dean of the College of Design, Art & Performance.

 3. Composition and Method of Appointment of the Art Collection Advisory Committee